Report Sections

 Text: Edit the text color, font size, and text alignment in your section.

-next to the section title.
+Hint: Leave a hint for the section, which displays an information icon next to the section title.
 The hint displays when you place your pointer over the icon.

 Color: Edit the colors of your section.